 American Home Products Corporation – Fen-Phen Diet Pill

-In the 1990s, there was a popular diet pill on the market called fen-phen.
+In the 1990s, a popular diet pill was on the market called fen-phen.
 In 1996, doctors throughout the country wrote as many as 18 million prescriptions for drugs containing fen-phen.
 Later on, the FDA linked the drug to heart valve issues, and the medications were taken out of circulation.
-In subsequent lawsuits, the parent company agreed to pay a total of $3.75 billion to people injured while taking the pill.
+In subsequent lawsuits, the parent company agreed to pay $3.75 billion to people injured while taking the pill.

 Bayer – Yasmin Birth Control

-Before 2012, the birth control pill Yasmin was marketed on television on a number of popular channels.
+Before 2012, the birth control pill Yasmin was marketed on television on many popular channels.
 The pill’s advertising information unfairly exaggerated the effects of the pill to reduce acne symptoms while failing to recognize the serious side effects.
 In 2012, Bayer settled 500 lawsuits against the company by individuals who had experienced dangerous blood clots while taking the medicine.
 Bayer paid $110 million.

 Pfizer – Prempro Menopause Drug

 Prempro was a commonly prescribed hormone-replacement drug used in menopausal women.
 Sometime after the drug was released in the marketplace, lawsuits started to pop up claiming the drug caused breast cancer in its takers.
-In 2012, Pfizer settled roughly 6,000 lawsuits against the company to the tune of $896 million.
-It was estimated at that time that the company paid roughly $150,000 per individual affected in the case.
+In 2012, Pfizer settled roughly 6,000 lawsuits against the company for $896 million.
+It was estimated that the company paid roughly $150,000 per individual affected in the case.

 Merck – Vioxx Anti-Inflammatory Drug

 The anti-inflammatory drug lawsuits started popping up after a widow brought a lawsuit against the company claiming her husband’s fatal heart attack was caused by the drug, which he had started a month before he died.
-In the case, the courts decided the company had failed to adequately warn users about the side-effects of the drugs.
-By 2008, Merck had paid a total of $4.85 billion to settle 50,000 claims that the drug led to a significantly increased risk of heart attack and stroke.
+In the case, the courts decided the company had failed to warn users about the side effects of the drugs adequately.
+By 2008, Merck had paid $4.85 billion to settle 50,000 claims that the drug led to a significantly increased risk of heart attack and stroke.